 I put my own touch on her recipe, by substituting olive oil for margarine, adding oregano, red bell pepper and tomato for color.
 Our friends Victor and Mary Lau Valle, who are master chefs, brought us homegrown squash and oregano and taught me Victor’s mother’s version, using the Mexican cheeses asadero and cotija.
 (Victor and Mary are the authors of Recipe of Memory:Five Generations of Mexican Cuisine)

-2 Anaheim peppers and 2 jalapeños (add more jalapeños for extra heat) You can substitute poblano chilies for the Anaheims for a smokier flavor
+2 jalapeños (add more jalapeños for extra heat)

 1 onion, diced

-About 1 tsp ea dried or 2 tsp fresh oregano
+1 tsp dried oregano or 2 tsp fresh oregano

-1 1/2 cups asadero cheese, chopped.
-If you can’t find asadero, substitute Monterey Jack.
+1 1/4 cups coarsely grated or chopped Asadero or Oaxaca cheese.
+If you can’t find these, substitute Monterey Jack.

 1/2 cup powdered cotija cheese